MykolaDemianchuk/ArabicRomanConverter/README.md

 # ArabicRomanConverter
-Application converts Roman to Arabic and Arabic to Roman numerals in a range 1-3999.
+Application converts Roman to Arabic and Arabic to Roman numerals in a range from 1 to 3999.